You have an ad blocker! We understand, but...

 The bubbles of the latest wave

-Fresh pearls to their enamel gave;
+Fresh pearls to their enamel gave,

-And the bellowing of the savage sea
+And the Bellowing of the savage sea

-Greeted their safe escape to me;
+Greeted their safe escape to me.

 I wiped away the weeds and foam,

-And fetched my sea-born treasures home;
+I fetched my sea-born treasures home;

 But the poor, unsightly, noisome things

-Had left their beauty on the shore
+Had left their beauty at the shore

-With the sun, and the sand, and the wild uproar.
+With the sun and the sand and the wild uproar.

-The lover watched his graceful maid
+The lover watched his graceful maid,

-As 'mid the virgin train she strayed,
+As 'mid the virgin train she stayed,

 Nor knew her beauty's best attire

-Was woven still by the snow-white quire;
+Was woven still by the snow-white choir.

 At last she came to his hermitage,

-Like the bird from the woodlands to the cage,—
+Like the bird from the woodlandsto the cage; -

 The gay enchantment was undone,